Webb City High School: Location and campus

 The first Webb City schoolhouse was built in 1877 at the corner of Webb and Joplin (now Broadway) streets.
 This building was called "Central School", and started with four rooms.
 In 1889, four more rooms were added to Central School, bringing the total number of rooms to eight, and a high school was established, which occupied one room of the school.
 Originally, the high school course was only two years' work.
 However, by 1892 the course was extended to four years due to population growth.
 Until 1890, Central School was the only school in Webb City.
 In 1892, West Side School was built and the high school was moved there, occupying one room of the building.
 Two area churches were also used as high school classrooms during this time.

 In 1894, the original wood frame Central School that faced Webb Street was replaced by a brick structure to the west on Joplin Street known as "Central High School".
 The high school occupied three rooms of the new building until 1911.

 In 1911, a new high school, located on Joplin Street, was opened and grades 9 through 12 were moved there.
-This building was erected in 1909, and served as the high school until 1972.
-This building now houses the district's junior high school serving grades 7 and 8.
+This building was erected in 1909, opened in 1911, and served as the high school until 1972.
+This building currently houses the district's junior high school serving grades 7 and 8.

-In 1972, a new high school was built at 621 North Madison (on the site of the old Hatton Athletic Field) and it is still in use today.
+The current high school, located at 621 North Madison (on the site of the old Hatton Athletic Field), was built in 1972.
 It was expanded in the years 1973, 1975, 1983, 1987, 1994, 1997, 1999, 2004, 2009, 2015, 2017, 2021, and 2023.
 A gymnasium and a storm shelter in a dome shape located near the north entrance of the high school campus, known as the "Cardinal Dome", was added in 2015.
 The most recent addition to the campus, completed in August 2023, included a family and consumer science (FACS) lab, two science labs, a standard-size classroom, a learning lab, gender-neutral restrooms, support spaces, and a new E-sports facility.
 The addition also joins the main building to the swimming center with a new entrance.
 This 19,000 square foot addition replaced the school's old tennis courts, which were supplanted by the newer tennis courts to the north of the campus on Stadium Drive.
 This was outlined in a bond issue allocating funds for renovations at Webb City High School that was passed by Webb City School District in April 2022.

 A clock tower, known as the Heritage Clock Tower, is located at the southwest corner of the high school campus near the faculty parking lot.